caketaster/PP3--CYOA/README.md

 Using colours in Python:<br>
 [Print Colors in the Python Terminal - Geeks For Geeks](https://www.geeksforgeeks.org/print-colors-python-terminal/)

-And I couldn't have completed the program with help from my mentor, Malia.
+And I absolutely couldn't have completed the program with help from my mentor, Malia.